 - 2.2.
-The statutory Development Plan for the District currently comprises: - The adopted Cherwell Local Plan 2011-2031 (Part1)(adopted July 2015 & incorporating Policy Bicester 13 re-adopted in December 2016) - The retained saved policies of the adopted Cherwell Local Plan 1996 - The adopted Minerals and Waste Local Plan (Part 1 Core Strategy) (adopted September 2017) - The saved policies of the Oxfordshire Minerals and Waste Local Plan 1996 - 'Made' Neighbourhood Plans (Hook Norton Neighbourhood Plan 2014-2031 & Bloxham Neighbourhood Plan 2015-2031 and any others 'made' during the lifetime of this SPD).
+The statutory Development Plan for the District currently comprises: - The adopted Cherwell Local Plan 2011-2031 (Part1)(adopted July 2015 & incorporating Policy Bicester 13 re-adopted in December 2016) - The retained saved policies of the adopted Cherwell Local Plan 1996 - The adopted Minerals and Waste Local Plan (Part 1 Core Strategy) (adopted September 2017) - The saved policies of the Oxfordshire Minerals and Waste Local Plan 1996 - Hook Norton Neighbourhood Plan 2014-2031 - Bloxham Neighbourhood Plan 2015-2031 - 2.3.

-- 2.3.
 The adopted Cherwell Local Plan Part 1 contains the strategic policies covering the District and includes land allocated for housing and employment development at Bicester, Banbury and the former RAF Upper Heyford. - 2.4.
 A Partial Review of the Cherwell Local Plan Part 1 is in preparation which seeks to contribute to addressing the unmet objectively assessed housing need from elsewhere in the Oxfordshire Housing Market Area (HMA), particularly from Oxford City.
 A proposed submission plan was published for public consultation on 17 July 2017 with comments invited until 10 October 2017.
 Work has also commenced on the production of Cherwell Local Plan 2011-2031 (Part 2): Development Management Policies and Sites. - 2.5.
-Other key planning policy documents include: - Supplementary Planning Documents (SPDs).
+Other key planning policy documents include:

+- Supplementary Planning Documents (SPDs).
 SPDs expand upon and provide further detail to policies in Development Plan Documents. - The Infrastructure Delivery Plan (IDP).
 The IDP is a live document adjusted over time and contains the infrastructure required to support Policy INF 1: Infrastructure of the adopted Cherwell Local Plan Part 1.
 An IDP was appended to the adopted Local Plan.
-IDP updates can be found on the Council's website. - 2.6.
+IDP updates can be found on the Council's website. - The Oxfordshire Local Transport Plan (LTP).
+The LTP provides the strategic framework for transport in the County. - 2.6.
 The Council's Local Development Scheme sets out the programme for the preparation of the key planning policy documents.